gortali/exam_advanced_programming_ortali/README.md

 We do the following:
 - create a tree templated with int for keys and strings for values.
-Then we and insert some nodes using insert and emplace, and print the tree.
+Then we and insert some nodes using insert, emplace and subscripting, trying both r-values and l-values, and print the tree.
 - we then try balancing the tree and print it again.
-- then, we erase some nodes
+- then, we erase some nodes and print it again
 - we then search for two nodes, one present and one not
 - finally, we test the various copy constructors, clearing and copy assignment operators